ychenfang/ychenfang.github.io/_pages/about.md

 News
 ===
-### November 2022: Present at Computational and Applied Mathematics (CAM) Seminar at UChicago.
+### Nov.
+2022: Present at Computational and Applied Mathematics (CAM) Seminar at UChicago.

-### October 2022: Two papers are accepted by the NeuIPS Workshop [Higher-Order Optimization in Machine Learning (HOOML) 2022](https://order-up-ml.github.io)
+### Oct.
+2022: Two papers are accepted by the NeuIPS Workshop [Higher-Order Optimization in Machine Learning (HOOML) 2022](https://order-up-ml.github.io)